IGPenguin/terminal-cheats/README.md

 ctrl+y - pop stash<br>
 ctrl+l - clear<br>

+## Licence
-*I am not an author of all of these hints, I just wanted to keep a brief bash cheat sheet*
+🙈 I may not be an author of some of the hints, I just want to keep a brief bash cheat sheet ⚠️ Use at your own risk<br>
+😍 Feel free to **contribute via pull request**<br>